The Securities Litigation Review: Germany

 Damages comprise, and are limited to, the actual loss suffered (i.e., there are no punitive damages).
 As a general rule, the investor bears the burden of proof of the loss and of its causation by the violation.
 However, there are concepts that ease or even shift the burden of proof from the investor.
-Where the issue of whether or not a loss has occurred and its amount are in dispute, a German court shall rule at its discretion and based on its evaluation of all circumstances (Section 287 ZPO).
+Where it is in dispute whether a loss has occurred, and its amount, a German court shall rule at its discretion based on its evaluation of all circumstances (Section 287 ZPO).
 The concept of prospectus liability also includes a reversal of the burden of proof regarding the causation of the acquisition of the share or interest by the inaccurate or omitted information, which means that the defendant must prove that the investor would have acquired the shares even if it had been properly informed.

-To this effect, BaFin may request anyone to provide information, present documents and surrender copies as well as summon and question persons.
+To this effect, BaFin may request that anyone provide information, or present documents and surrender copies, as well as summon and question people.
 During usual business hours, employees of BaFin must be given access to the property and business premises.

-BaFin can publish on its website decisions that it has taken against companies for not complying with the provisions of the WpHG, provided that such decisions are legally binding, the authority deems the publication suitable and necessary and it would not significantly endanger the financial markets or lead to disproportionate damage to the parties involved and the publication (Sections 123 to 126 WpHG).
+BaFin can publish decisions against companies for not complying with the provisions of the WpHG on its website, provided that such decisions are legally binding, the authority deems the publication suitable and necessary, and it would not significantly endanger the financial markets or lead to disproportionate damage to the parties involved (Sections 123 to 126 WpHG).

 ii Sanctions, prosecutor and cooperation